carlosedutrevisan/vacinacaoeficaz/README.md

 # Vacinação Eficaz
-Vacinação Eficaz is a project that is competing at Hackatech in Logistics.
+Vacinação Eficaz is a project competing at Hackatech in Logistics.